brookshelley/brookshelley.github.com/movies.md

     "extreme sports" people, soccer stars, and a DJ(?), but here we are.
 I love this very, very goofy series, and bought this movie with a big grin when it was no longer available for rent.
-Everyone is having a blast, and it's a multi-cutural cast that is filled with neat folks.
+Everyone is having a blast, and it's a multi-cultural cast that is filled with neat folks.

 51. **Blade Runner: 2046**